Your antenatal appointments will take place during your pregnancy. ‘Ante’ means before, and ‘natal’ means birth.

 You will likely receive guidance as to what kind of food to eat, which vitamins to take (if any), what kind of exercises your body can handle and what to expect of your mood.
 However, if you feel you’re not getting the information you need, ask specific questions!

 Tests will also be conducted for your baby’s growth and development.
-You can usually find out when you conceived, your expected due date and the foetus’ risk of some abnormalities.
+You can usually find out an approximate due period of time (often called an expected due date, but no one predict exactly when your baby will be ready to be born!) and the foetus’ risk of some abnormalities.

 If this is your first pregnancy and you are deemed low risk, you’ll generally have 8-10 antenatal appointments.
 If you’ve had an uncomplicated pregnancy before, this number may lower.
-If you’re higher risk, such as women who have had a complicated pregnancy before or are over 35, your appointments may be more frequent.
+If you’re higher risk, often because you've had a complicated pregnancy before or you have certain indicators or conditions, your appointments may be more frequent.

 You may wish to have a support person accompany you.
 Make sure this is someone you can either share everything with or can comfortably ask to leave the room if you need to divulge personal information to your professional.